Brian Schwake: CD Castellón

 On August 4, 2023, CD Castellón announced an agreement with Schwake until June 2024.
 Since moving to Spain, he has been used as a 'cup goalkeeper', appearing only in Copa del Rey matches.
 Schwake made his debut on October 31, in a 3–2 win after extra time over Cacereño in the first round and another appearance in the second round as Castellón overcame Segunda División side Real Oviedo 2–1 on December 5.
 In his third Copa del Rey match against La Liga club and the previous season's runners-up Osasuna on January 7, 2024, Schwake made ten saves and was named to Fútbol Total's Team of the Round (Osasuna eventually prevailed 1–0 after extra time).
 On March 1, 2024, CD Castellón announced they reached an agreement to renew the American goalkeeper until 2025.

 Nashville SC

 On January 23, 2025, Castellón announced the transfer of Schwake to Major League Soccer side Nashville SC.
-Schwake debuted for Nashville SC in the U.S. Open Cup on May 6, 2025, with a victory against Chattanooga Red Wolves.
+Schwake debuted for Nashville SC in the 2025 U.S. Open Cup on May 6, 2025, with a victory against Chattanooga Red Wolves.
 He became the first goalkeeper in club history to keep a clean sheet in his debut.
 Schwake appeared in all subsequent U.S. Open Cup games.
-On October 1, 2025, Schwake made his fifth consecutive U.S. Open Cup start for the Boys in Gold, and stopped seven shots to remain undefeated (5W-0L-0D) during his first season in Music City.
-He was named Man of the Match for his performance.
-With the victory, Schwake became the first goalkeeper in NSC history to win his first five starts with the club.
+Schwake backed up Joe Willis for every league game, appearing with Huntsville in preparation for the U.S. Open Cup games.
+On October 1, 2025, Schwake made his fifth consecutive U.S. Open Cup start for the Boys in Gold, and stopped seven shots to win the Cup and bring the first professional trophy to Tennessee.
+He was named Man of the Match for his performance in the game.

+For the 2026 season, Schwake became the starting keeper and continued to make history with Nashville SC.
+He was unbeaten for his first 14 games across both seasons, breaking the MLS record set by Jorge Campos in 1996.
+As Nashville progressed in the 2026 CONCACAF Champions Cup, he was named Best XI for his performance in the Round of 16.
+Schwake was the first goalkeeper in Nashville SC history to make the MLS All-Star team by leading the league with 10 wins, the second most shutouts with 6 and the second lowest goals against average among starting goalkeepers at 0.79.